Skip to content

 Variables are defined in vars blocks and follow a scoping hierarchy:

-Global vars → Group vars → Host properties
+Global vars → Group vars → Host vars

 The most specific value wins.
 Variables can be referenced in plans using ${var-name} syntax.